-The Chief Executive Officer annually reviews the performance of each of the other executive officers with respect to achievement of the Company's objectives.
-Based on those reviews, the Chief Executive Officer makes recommendations with respect to compensation to the Committee.
-The Committee then can exercise its discretion in modifying any recommended adjustments or awards to the other executive officers based upon its evaluation of their performance as well as other aspects of our compensation objectives.
+The Company's Chief Executive Officer annually reviews the performance of each of the other executive officers with respect to achievement of the Company's objectives.
+Based on those reviews, the Chief Executive Officer makes recommendations with respect to compensation to the Compensation Committee.
+The Compensation Committee then can exercise its discretion in modifying any recommended adjustments or awards to the other executive officers based upon its evaluation of their performance as well as other aspects of our compensation objectives.

-The Committee's review of the Chief Executive Officer's compensation is subject to separate procedures.
-The Committee evaluates the Chief Executive Officer's performance, reviews the Committee's evaluation with him, and based on that evaluation and review, determines the amount of salary adjustment and bonus award.
-Consistent with the requirements of the listing standards of The NASDAQ Stock Market LLC, the Chief Executive Officer is excused from meetings of the Committee during voting deliberations regarding his compensation.
+The Compensation Committee's review of the Chief Executive Officer's compensation is subject to separate procedures.
+The Compensation Committee evaluates the Chief Executive Officer's performance, reviews the Committee's evaluation with him, and based on that evaluation and review, determines the amount of salary adjustment and bonus award.
+Consistent with the requirements of applicable NASDAQ listing standards, the Chief Executive Officer is excused from meetings of the Compensation Committee during voting deliberations regarding his compensation.

-The Committee does not currently retain or use an executive compensation consultant for determining or recommending the amount or form of executive officer compensation.
-In making compensation decisions, the Committee is guided by the objectives of our compensation program, the Committee's own judgment and other information that it considers relevant.
-Based on the cyclical nature of the Company's business, the Committee believes that compensation of the executive officers should not be based on fixed formulas and that the prudent use of discretion in determining compensation is generally in the best interest of the Company and its shareholders.
+The Compensation Committee does not currently retain or use an executive compensation consultant for determining or recommending the amount or form of executive officer compensation.
+In making compensation decisions, the Compensation Committee is guided by the objectives of our compensation program, the Compensation Committee's own judgment and other information that it considers relevant.
+Based on the cyclical nature of the Company's business, the Compensation Committee believes that compensation of the executive officers should not be based on fixed formulas and that the prudent use of discretion in determining compensation is generally in the best interest of the Company and its shareholders.

-See "Compensation Committee Report" below for the formal report of the Compensation Committee for 2014.
-Decisions regarding the compensation of the Board of Directors are made by the Board of Directors, as described under "Compensation of Directors" below.
+See "Compensation Committee Report" below for the formal report of the Compensation Committee for fiscal 2016.
+Decisions regarding the compensation of the Company's directors are made by the Board of Directors, as described under "Compensation of Directors" below.

 The Nominating Committee.
-In 2014, the Nominating Committee was composed of Mr. Speed, Mr. King and Mr. Morton.
-The Nominating Committee met two times in 2014.
+During fiscal 2016, the Nominating Committee was composed of Mr. Morton, Mr. Hutson and Mr. Johnson.
+The Nominating Committee met two times during fiscal 2016.